typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 ## Luna

-I also built [this visualization](http://ianww.com/moonviz) of missions to the moon for a consulting gig.
+For a consulting project I built [this visualization](http://ianww.com/moonviz) of missions to the moon.

 {% img center http://i.imgur.com/xtmqQQAl.png %}